• Skip to primary navigation

 The trick is to weigh the exact amount of cabbage that will end up in your sauerkraut.

-For our example let’s say you’ve set your cabbage on a kitchen scale and it weighs exactly 2000g. (about two heads of cabbage)
+For example, let’s say you’ve set your cabbage on a kitchen scale and it weighs exactly 2000g. (about two heads of cabbage)

 Great, step one is done!